What Does a Neuropsychologist Do?

 Takeaway

 Neuropsychology involves examining the link between behavior and the human brain, including brain structures and brain function.
-It can be valuable in treating disorders like dementia, epilepsy, and certain mental health conditions.
+It can be valuable in treating disorders like dementia, epilepsy, and certain mental health conditions, as well as traumatic brain injury.
 If you’re ready to speak to someone about neuropsychology or therapy and how it may help you, consider connecting with a counselor to get started.

 Explore mental health options online